What are ya, burnt?

-This is one of the most common cause of throat-burning hits.
-Keep your coils fresh and change your wicks every once a week to avoid those nasty burnt hits.
+This is one of the most common causes of throat-burning dry hits.
+Keep your coils fresh and change your wicks at least once a week to avoid those nasty burnt hits.
 You can take your atomizer apart and rinse the coils with warm water or an ultrasonic cleaner to get all of the gunk out.

 10. How's the weather?

 Yes, sometimes the weather can actually have an effect on your vape.
 If it is cold, the juice inside the device can thicken and will not wick right.
 A cold day can make a dominat PG juice thick like a high VG juice.
 This can lead to dry and burnt tasting hits.
-Keep your vape away from extreme weather conditions in order to avoid that burnt vape taste.
+Avoid extreme weather conditions in order to avoid that burnt vape taste.

 Death to burnt hits

-Unfortunately sometimes the cause of the burnt taste is a combination of a few of the above mentioned, so use it as a reference.
+Unfortunately sometimes the cause of the burnt taste is a combination of a few of the above mentioned possibilities, so use it as a reference.
 If you are following all of the steps, then chances are you won’t be getting burnt hits anytime soon.
-If you’re still getting a burnt hit, leave a comment.